Nelson Tasman & Golden Bay – Guide for Backpackers

 Marahau is the eastern gateway to the Abel Tasman National Park and the start of the Abel Tasman Great Walk!
 Remember to book the backcountry huts if you are planning on staying in the park overnight.

 It is the much quieter village compared to the town of Kaiteriteri, but no less beautiful.
 The long stretch of beach is safe for swimming, walking and horse riding.
+Plus, there’s plenty of accommodation making it an ideal base for exploring the Abel Tasman National Park.

 Abel Tasman Activities